Investment Opportunities in Brazil

 The basin also benefits from the availability of high-quality regional seismic datasets, which have been contracted by the ANP and are accessible to the public for download.
 These datasets provide valuable information and insights into the geological characteristics of the basin, aiding in exploration and resource assessment efforts.
 Researchers and industry professionals can freely access and download these datasets to further analyze the basin's geology and better understand its potential for hydrocarbon exploration and production.

-- Tucano Sul and Tucano Central Basin
+- Tucano Sul and Tucano Central Basins

 The Tucano Sul and Central Basins, situated in the northeastern region of Bahia state, are characterized by an elongated N-S half-graben structure, with the eastern part exhibiting faulted borders.
 These basins are part of the larger Meso-Cenozoic Recôncavo-Tucano-Jatobá basin system.
 The Tucano Sul basin encompasses five fields that are currently producing natural gas.